4 DAYS FROM $1,699

 Fly to Germany

 Today, you’ll land in Frankfurt.
-If you purchased your airfare from Vantage, a Vantage representative will meet you and arrange transfer to the pier in Mainz or Bonn, where you will board your Deluxe river ship and officially begin your European river cruise.
-Get settled into the rhythm of your cruise, unwinding with your first "Wine of the Day" selection in the lounge.
+If you purchased your airfare from Vantage, a Vantage representative will meet you and arrange transfer to the pier in Mainz, where you will board your Deluxe river ship and officially begin your European river cruise.
+Get settled into the rhythm of your cruise, unwinding with your first "Cocktail of the Day" selection in the lounge.

 Cologne walking tour and Kölsch beer tasting